Automatic Discovery and Description of Human Planning Strategies: Evaluating our method for discovering human planning strategies

-In previously mentioned Table~\ref{tab:strategies} we also report descriptive statistics about the complexity of the automatically generated descriptions, the frequencies of the discovered strategies, how well they corresponded to the EM clusters, and how well they explain the sequences of planning operations they are meant to describe.
-These statistics suggest that our automatic method generates reasonable solutions of a very promising quality, especially considering that our method discovered those strategies without any labelled training examples or human feedback.
-On average, the discovered descriptions agreed with the softmax models of the clusters on 77\% of the planning operations.
+\paragraph{Quantitative analysis of the strategies} Here, we report descriptive statistics about the complexity of the automatically generated descriptions, the frequencies of the discovered strategies, how well they corresponded to the EM clusters, and how well they explain the sequences of planning operations they are meant to describe.
+These statistics suggest that our method enables to find reasonable solutions of a very promising quality, especially considering that our method discovered those strategies without any labelled training examples or human feedback.
+On average, the discovered descriptions agreed with the softmax models of the clusters on $84\% \pm 8$\% of the planning operations.
 That quantity, which we call the \emph{formula-cluster fit} (FCF) is defined as the average of two proportions.
-The first one is the proportion of the planning operations generated according to the inferred description that agreed with the choices of the corresponding softmax model.
+The first one is the proportion of planning operations generated according to the inferred description that agreed with the choices of the corresponding softmax model.
 The second one is the equivalent proportion obtained by generating the demonstrations according to the softmax models and then evaluating them according to the descriptions.
-In both cases we performed 100000 rollouts.
-Further, the average likelihood of the planning operations within the clusters reached 76\% of the likelihood that would have been achieved if all planning operations perfectly followed the descriptions.
+In both cases we performed 10000 rollouts.
+Further, the average likelihood of the planning operations within the clusters reached $70\% \pm 11$\% of the likelihood that would have been achieved if all planning operations perfectly followed the descriptions.
 We call that proportion the \emph{fit per operation} (FPO).
 The quality of individual cluster-descriptions, as measured in terms of the FPO, is depicted in Figure~\ref{fig:barplot}.
-To globally visualize the quality of our method, we estimated the distribution of FPO values across all clusters.
-This revealed that almost 85\% of clusters would achieve FPO over 60\% (see Figure~\ref{fig:density}).
+Since the average measurements over all clusters do not take into account the importance of clusters, we decided to perform the same computations using cluster size-dependent weighted averages.
+As larger clusters represent the most often used strategies, and these are the strategies we are predominantly interested in from a psychological standpoint, weighted averages capture the measured statistics with higher accuracy.
+After weighting our statistics we found that the descriptions achieved a similar formula-cluster fit (FCF) of $86\% \pm 4\%$, and the fit per planning operation (FPO) of $66\% \pm 3\%$.
+We also tried excluding the unique cluster describing the random policy, which trivially achieves the FPO of 1, which caused the average to drop to $62\% \pm 3\%$.
+Those results suggest that the more accurate estimate of the fit with respect to planning operations is closer to $65\%$, whereas the fit with respect to the formulas is indeed around $85\%$.